empty916/great-async/README.md

   );
 }

-// Usage: All components will show loading state when ANY of them is loading function App() {
+// Usage: All components will show loading state when ANY of them is pending function App() {
   return (
     <div>